AGGRESSIVE, STRATEGIC FAMILY LAW ATTORNEY HONESTY, INTEGRITY AND EMPATHY

 If you live in Dallas County, you can file for divorce at the Dallas County District Clerk’s office located at: 600 Commerce Street Suite 103, Dallas, TX 75202.
 Click Here for Directions.

 A divorce begins when an Original Petition for Divorce is filed, along with the filing fee.
-In Dallas, that fee is $350.00 if there are no children of the marriage and $401.00 if there are children.
+In Frisco and Dallas, that fee is $350.00 if there are no children of the marriage and $401.00 if there are children.

 According to the Dallas County District Clerk’s Office “To file for divorce in Dallas County, you should have lived in Dallas County for 90 days and in Texas for six months”.
 Technically, this means that either you or your spouse need to have lived in Dallas for at least 90 days, and have been a resident of Texas for a minimum of 6 months.
 Details can be found at this link here Representing Yourself in a Divorce.